Its3rr0rsWRLD/Quanling-Dingle-Script/README.md

 )
 ```

 1. This is the local variable name for the channel.
 It can be changed, but must still be the local variables name.
+See [here](https://github.com/ThatError404/Quanling-Dingle-Script/blob/main/Example%20Images/QDS-MD-6.png?raw=true)

 2. This is the text shown in the UI.